fabiobazurto/CastVideos-chrome-material/bower_components/cast-volume-controller-polymer/README.md

 limitations under the License.

 #cast-volume-controller
-This element represents the volume bar.
-It handles both the volume bar in the main player bar and in the cast controller element.
+This element represents the volume bars in the [CastVideos-chrome-material](https://github.com/googlecast/CastVideos-chrome-material) sample.

 It publishes 2 properties:

 castManager - the castManager object cast - boolean defining if it's purely for cast.